Get a Prescription for Trelegy Online

 How long does it take for Trelegy to work?

-The onset of action may vary among individuals, but some improvement in COPD symptoms can be observed within a few days to weeks of starting Trelegy.
+Some improvement in COPD symptoms can be observed within a few days to weeks of starting Trelegy.
+The onset of action may vary among individuals.
 It is essential to use it regularly for the best results.

 Who should avoid Trelegy?